Characters: Buffy The Vampire Slayer Antagonists

 - Child Hater: With the exception of Merrick, Lothos and his minions are never shown attacking anyone over the age of 18.

 - The Dreaded: Famous for killing many past Slayers.
-Also Wolfram and Hart wasn't a big issue for Buffy when she first started training.

-- The Ghost: Series wise; He and his minions are vaguely referenced in the first episode.
+- The Ghost: Series-wise; he and his minions are vaguely referenced in the first episode.

-- Katanas Are Just Better: Movie Only
+- Katanas Are Just Better: In the movie only.

 - Wicked Cultured